PramaLife have developed 55 Clubs, Groups and Activities across Bournemouth, Poole, Christchurch and East Dorset.

 The Telephone Friendship Groups have been developed out of a desire to support people who may be feeling lonely and isolated, and to engender peer support within communities.
-Anyone can get involved in Telephone Friendship Groups, you don’t need internet access to take part.
+Anyone can get involved and you don’t need internet access to take part.
 It’s an opportunity to speak to other people on a regular basis and might lead to you making new friends or getting involved in new activities in the future.
-It is also a great volunteering opportunity, giving you the chance to make other people feel less alone, you might get the chance to talk to other people with a similar interest to you - You’re never alone with a friend on the phone!

 How do the calls work?

 Groups of up to six people will be brought together in the hour long calls for chats of a general nature.
 People can refer themselves, or be referred by an organisation that supports them.
 The calls are free for participants (assuming there are no special conditions from their own telephone service provider).

 GOOD NEIGHBOUR SCHEME

 The Good Neighbour Scheme is run by DBS checked volunteers who are able to help those with small one-off tasks they can no longer manage themselves.

 We are volunteers who can help older people with small one-off tasks they can no longer manage themselves.

 Changing a lightbulb, posting a letter, filling in a form, taking rubbish to the tip, asmall sewing job, walking the dog, re-tuning the TV.

 Sporting Memories Group is for people who are interested in sport - all sessions include a quiz, a sporting news sheet, refreshments and an activity such as indoor Curling or Bowling.

 Memory Lane Groups are for people with dementia or memory loss (no need for a diagnosis of dementia) - everyone is welcome to attend.
 These group session include games, quizzes, reminiscing and refreshments in a warm and friendly environment.